GuyOnWifi/neural-net/README.md

 w_{m, 1} \cdot a_1 + w_{m, 2} \cdot a_2 + \cdots + w_{m, n} \cdot a_n + b_m \end{pmatrix}
 $$

 The output weighted sums is then put through something known as an **activation function**, to get the final activations.
-My model suports three: ReLU, sigmoid and softmax.
+My model supports three: ReLU, sigmoid and softmax.

 $$
 ReLU(z) = max(0, z)